 The maximum multiflow (MMF) and the maximum concurrent multiflow (MCMF) are core problems in the theory of network communications.
-The MMF problem studies the maximum throughput between selected source nodes and sink nodes [1], [3], and the maximum concurrent multiflow problem [17] models the case where every sender-receivers session transmits messages concurrently.
+The MMF problem studies the maximum throughput between selected source nodes and sink nodes [1], [3], and the maximum concurrent multiflow problem [13] models the case where every sender-receivers session transmits messages concurrently.
 The NP-hardness of both problems have been proved in [3], even in very simple network settings.
-In [18], [19], both the MMF and MCMF problems are discussed under the interference model that nodes cannot transmit and receive simultaneously.
-By enforcing interference constraints on links, [20] guarantees the schedulability and develops constant-approximation algorithms.
-More linear programming formulation and approximation algorithms can be found in [3], [17], [18].
-In [21], the MMF and MCMF problems are discussed by dividing the cases to full-duplex systems and half-duplex systems, both of which are covered by our interference model in this paper.
-The MMF problem has been extended to unicast networks with network coding [12], where the network coding [4]-[6] is treated as a scheme to decrease the impact of wireless interference.
+In [14], [15], both the MMF and MCMF problems are discussed under the interference model that nodes cannot transmit and receive simultaneously.
+By enforcing interference constraints on links, [16] guarantees the schedulability and develops constant-approximation algorithms.
+More linear programming formulation and approximation algorithms can be found in [3], [13], [14].
+In [17], the MMF and MCMF problems are discussed by dividing the cases to full-duplex systems and half-duplex systems, both of which are covered by our interference model in this paper.
+The MMF problem has been extended to unicast networks with network coding [18], where the network coding [4]-[6] is treated as a scheme to decrease the impact of wireless interference.

 To support the (concurrent) multiflow in networks, it is usually required to first find achievable link rates, which forms the scheduling rate region.
 To solve the scheduling problem, in [1], the effects of wireless interference can be modeled by a conflict graph, and the scheduling problem is equivalent to searching all the maximal independent sets in the conflict graph, which is an NP-hard problem that is also hard to approximate [2].
 Due to this hardness, it is computationally prohibitive to calculate the scheduling region before solving the MMF (or MCMF) problem.
-In practice, optimization algorithms (possibly in a decentralized manner) can be used to approximate the solutions with a low complexity (see Section II-B as follows), but our objective is to find the exact maximum (concurrent) multiflow value in an efficient way.
+Though our focus is on algorithms that guarantee optimal solutions for general networks, other (decentralized) optimization algorithms with low complexity can be used in practice for either approximate results on general networks or optimal results on restricted networks, which are reviewed as follows.

-B. Joint Optimization Frameworks and Network Coding
+B. Joint Optimization and Network Coding

-Existing works on the MMF (or MCMF) problem [1], [3], [12] only study the multiple unicast case, i.e., each source node is paired with one sink node.
+Existing works on the MMF (or MCMF) problem [1], [3], [18] only study the multiple unicast case, i.e., each source node is paired with one sink node.
 However, we consider multiple multicast in general multi-source multi-sink networks, where each of a number of source nodes transmits a message to a set of sink nodes.
-In this scenario, network coding [4]-[6] is an effective technique to improve the network performance, and the throughput can increase up to several folds [22], [23].
-The joint consideration of throughput, scheduling and network coding has been widely studied in [13]-[16], [24] for various objectives, e.g., maximizing throughput or minimizing the energy consumption under certain constraints.
+In this scenario, network coding [4]-[6] is an effective technique to improve the network performance, and the throughput can increase up to several folds [19], [20].
+The joint consideration of throughput, scheduling and network coding has been widely studied in [12], [21]-[24] for various objectives, e.g., maximizing throughput or minimizing the energy consumption under certain constraints.
 These approaches are either converging-to-optimal with respect to some constraints or only approximate the solutions.

-In [24], the authors decompose the joint optimization of scheduling and network coding into two subproblems, similar with us decomposing the joint MMF (and MCMF) and scheduling problems.
+The closest work to ours is [12], where the authors decompose the joint optimization of scheduling and network coding into two subproblems, similar with us decomposing the joint MMF (and MCMF) and scheduling problems.
 However, some differences are as follows.
-Except we provide a unified framework that also covers the case where the propagation delays are non-negligible and utilized in scheduling (see Section II-C as follows), we study the multi-source (instead of single source) multi-sink case, where the trade-off between the rates of the sources becomes an important factor of consideration.
-Moreover, the algorithm in [24] is an iterative algorithm that only converges to the optimum, but our algorithms provably output the exact optimum in a finite number of iterations (also see Remark 3).
+Except we provide a unified framework that also covers the case where the propagation delays are non-negligible and utilized in scheduling (see Section II-C), we study the multi-source (instead of single source) multi-sink case, where the trade-off between the rates of the sources becomes an important factor of consideration.
+Moreover, the algorithm in [12] is an iterative algorithm that only converges to the optimum, but our algorithms provably output the exact optimum in a finite number of iterations.